carlosjhr64/korekto/imports/KorektoMath.md

     * used for symbols
     * used to provide an alternate key
 * [Miscellaneous Symbols](https://en.wikipedia.org/wiki/Miscellaneous_Symbols)
-  * used for binary operators and space
+  * used for binary operators, space, and lookarounds
-* And then some of the obvious keys
+* And then some obvious choices that don't fit the above, like `⦅⦆±`

+When the name of a pattern(listed below) is prefixed by a dot(`.`), it means that the pattern is a non-capture pattern.
+Note that a capturing pattern will take on the value of the first match.
 Pattern key table:

 | Name | Match | Keys | Character type  |